greggnakamura/Jekyll-Blog-Minimal-Mistakes-Theme/_posts/2015-02-20-working-remotely.md

 - TV OFF!!
 - ELIMINATE ALL DISTRACTIONS!!!

 I realize the items above are my own unique use case, but I think you get the gist.
-Working remotely changes your comfort zone, and in a lot of ways, makes your job even harder.
+Remote work changes your comfort zone, and in a lot of ways, makes your job even harder.

 Working ~3,000 miles from my main office (Massachusetts) makes it difficult to 'pop-in' from time to time, so I've made some adjustments for work and my clients.

 - I'm available during East Coast hours
-- I'm 'online' via Skype and participate is chats as best as I can
+- I'm online via Skype and participate is chats as best as I can
 - Use video to humanize myself
 - Actively reach out to my PMs on a regular basis
 - Attend all applicable office and client meetings